mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/config-edgelb-for-k8s/index.md

     }
     ```

-1. Deploy the Edge-LB pool for your Kubernetes service by running the following command:
+1. Deploy the Edge-LB pool for your Kubernetes service:

     ```bash
     dcos edgelb create edgelb.json
     ```

-1. Verify the Edge-LB pool is properly configured using the `list` subcommand.
+1. Verify the Edge-LB pool is properly configured using the `list` subcommand:

     ```bash
     dcos edgelb list
     ```

-1. Review the command results and confirm your output looks similar to the following:
+1. Review the command results and confirm that your output looks similar to the following:

     ```bash
     $ dcos edgelb list